ErHaWeb/sitepackage/README.md

 ### Backend Style Customization

 This sitepackage can customize the TYPO3 login mask style (background image, footnote, highlight color, login logo and login logos alt text) and the backend style (backend favicon and logo).
 It uses the function of `EXT:backend`.
-But instead of relying on a backend user to set these variables through the extension settings it overrides them in `ext_localconf.php` (which is an easier and centralized way).
+But instead of relying on a backend user to set these variables through the extension settings it overrides them in `ext_localconf.php` with the Extension Configuration of this sitepackage in `ext_conf_template.txt` (which is an easier and centralized way).

 ### Example Backend Layouts